AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-time-spent.md

 ## Average time spent on site (seconds)

-The average amount of time spent on your site with the given dimension value.
-This metric is typically paired with a date dimension to show time spent over time.
+The average amount of time spent on your site, typically paired with a date dimension.
+Although this metric usually shows time spent trended over time, it can also be used with dimensions as an alternative calculation to Time spent per visit.
 Its approximate calculation is `Total seconds spent / (Sequences - Bounces)`.
 Sequences are a series of hits where the dimension value did not change.

-In most cases, use Time spent per visit instead.
+> [!NOTE] Time spent per visit and Average time spent on site are similar metrics.
+The difference between these two metrics is their denominator; time spent per visit uses `visits - bounces`, while Average time spent on site uses `sequences - bounces`.
+On a visit level, these metrics appear similar, but can have some differences at a hit level.

 ## Average time spent on page